flaviosjesus/D-Open-Wallet/README.md

 *The first step is the begining of journey does not matter when start. (paraphrasing Lao-Tzu)*

 Stage: Just beginning
-Next Step: Create the journeys.
+Next Step: Define Product Strategy and Main Journeys.

 # D-Open-Wallet